 A few days later Dallas arrives and takes them out to eat.
 He tells Ponyboy about how the police are looking for Bob's killer, even hauling Dallas himself in for questioning.
 Soda and Darry are both worried about Pony's disappearance but Dallas has assured them that the two are safe.

 On the night of the rumble, despite signs of exhaustion, Ponyboy wants to go.
-Darrell reluctantly lets him participate, telling him and Soda to run away if cops arrive.
-The Socs arrive and the big rumble gets underway as the groups pair off and start slugging.
+Darrell reluctantly lets him participate, telling him and Soda to run if cops arrive.
+The Socs arrive and the big rumble gets underway in a heavy rainstorm as the groups pair off and start slugging.
 Both sides get their licks in but after a while the Socs retreat, the Greasers whooping with delight at their victory.
 Just before the first punch is thrown, Dallas arrives, having left the hospital.
 When the fight ends, Dallas grabs Pony and they drive to the hospital to see Johnny, who is weaker than ever.
 On the way, Dallas tells Pony to stay tough and nothing will ever faze him.
 When they arrive, Dallas tells Johnny that the Socs have been driven out of their territory for good.
 Johnny seems not to care and tells Pony to "stay gold".
-Johnny dies and Dallas becomes incredibly upset, dry-firing a pistol at a doctor and babbling madly.
+Johnny dies and Dallas becomes incredibly upset, dry-firing a pistol at a doctor and babbling madly before he runs off.
 Pony heads home to find Darrell and the rest of the gang nursing their wounds.
 He tells them that Johnny died and Dallas tore off in a fury.
 While Pony worries that Dallas will do something crazy, Dallas holds up a convenience store and is shot and wounded.
 He calls Pony's house, asking for a place to hide from the police.
 The cops chase him and shoot him when he waves the unloaded gun at them.
 The police open fire and his friends arrive just as he dies; his last word is "Pony".
 Pony faints from exhaustion.

 At the trial Cherry gives her testimony and Ponyboy is declared not guilty.
 Back at school Ponyboy is now neatly dressed and coiffed; Cherry ignores him and a teacher gives him an extension to finish his writing assignment.